yeti/signals/README.md

 ### Instructions

-The script is ran from `python -m yak_communication`.
+The script is ran from `python -m signals`.

-To see a list of arguments run `python -m yak_communication`.
+To see a list of arguments run `python -m signals --help`.

 If you do not supply the required arguments when running, the script will prompt you for them one by one.

-An example for running the script is: `python -m yak_communication --schema ~/projects/your-project/api-schema.json --generator ios`
+An example for running the script is: `python -m signals --schema ~/projects/your-project/api-schema.json --generator ios`

 #### iOS

 1. If you're running the iOS generator and writing to core data make sure you quit xcode
-2. Run `python -m yak_communication`, and pass the `--coredata` flag if you want to override core data.
+2. Run `python -m signals`, and pass the `--coredata` flag if you want to override core data.
 3. If you changed the core data models, you'll need to have xcode auto generate the new model files
 4. Copy in MachineDataModel.h to your project's DataModel.h
 5. Copy in the appropriate sections of MachineDataModel.m to your project's DataModel.m